PPranavi/Music-App/README.md

 1. Follow the instructions here: [Spotify Developer Account](https://developer.spotify.com/dashboard/)
 2. Register your application to get authorization keys: [Register your application](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app)

+## Sign up for a Genius Developer Account
+1. Follow the instructions here: [Spotify Developer Account](https://docs.genius.com/#/getting-started-h1)
+2. Register your application to get an access token: [Register your application](http://genius.com/api-clients)

 ## Copy this repo
 1. On your GitHub account, create a new repository
 2. In the terminal of your home directory, clone this repo: `git clone https://github.com/NJIT-CS490-SP21/project1-pp668.git`